-Description: On the north side of Fishers Island, there are several small islands, the largest two of which are known as the Dumplings.
+Description: On the north side of Fishers Island are several small islands, the largest two of which are known as the Dumplings.
 When considering the site for a new lighthouse in 1838, Lt.
 George M. Bache felt that “a site preferable to the North Dumpling may be found on the neighboring islet, the South Dumpling because a line drawn from the South Dumpling to the light at Stonington, passes through a clear channel, while the one drawn from the North Dumpling, in the same direction, will pass very close to the shoals to the northward.”
 Bache also felt that “two small lights, one higher than the other, ranging in the channel, and shown from the South Dumpling, will prove a better guide to vessels passing through from the eastward than a single light on the North Dumpling.”
-Nine more years passed before Congress financed the lighthouse, which contrary to Lt.
+Nine more years passed before Congress provided $5,000 for the lighthouse, which contrary to Lt.
 Bache’s advice, had a single light and was placed on North Dumpling.

 Kamen eventually did get his wind generator, and now through the installation of solar power and LED lighting, he can claim independence from another foreign power - U.S. electricity.
 His green power system provides enough electricity to illuminate his Stonehenge replica, located on the northwest tip of the island.

 Head Keepers: Alfred Clark (1848 – 1854), John Baker III (1854 – 1862), John Spencer (1862 – 1869), Henry N. Spencer (1869 – 1876), John Gunn (1876 – 1886), John A. Weller (1886 – 1895), Joseph T. Fowler (1895 – 1911), James J. Barnes (1911 – at least 1916), Henry Burkhardt (at least 1917 – at least 1930), R.A.
 Fricks (at least 1934), Laureat Leclerc (at least 1940 – 1943).